• Skip to primary navigation

 It is FASCINATING to witness green and blue mix become teal!

-A child mixed blue and yellow colored paint and made green.
+A child mixed blue and yellow colored paint and made green for the finger paint color mixing activity.

 A hands-on color mixing activity feels like magic